pondevelopment/pon-developer-guide/README.md

 # pon-developer-guide
-The Pon developer guide, guidlines, standards and best practices.
+The Pon developer guide, guidelines, standards and best practices.

 ## Introduction
 Ahoy there fellow Developer 👋 This repository is a good starting point for accelerating your ability to contribute towards our projects, yay!
 Scouts rules apply, so please keep this page up to date for your colleagues (or future self).